Let’s Solve a Mystery (Wizard)

 Welcome to THE DUEL.

 Here’s what you need to know about the Duel.
-Abilities are split into three type.
+Abilities are split into three types.
 Passives represent your character’s innate strengths or weaknesses that require no activation.
 Bursts are actions you can take on your turn.
 And instants are… well, hold your horses for about ten seconds.

 Whenever a wizard uses one of their bursts — and they will, a lot — you go around the table and everybody has the option to stack an instant ability on top of it, usually by burning up a one-time spell card in the process.
 And then the next player gets the same option, and the next, and the next, until everybody declines.
 Sometimes a burst will go unchallenged.
 Other times the Duel will pile into a deck of its own, usually when somebody is attempting to sidle into their village for the win.
 So you cast an ability that lets you sprint home; the next player casts a damage spell; someone else counterfeits it to zap an uninvolved fourth party; somebody swaps two players, thus dodging out of harm’s way and plopping you onto the far side of the table; you cast a spell that lets you choose how that previous spell will resolve, negating all that effort by putting someone else with a mystery next to your village; later, you add a spell that shoves them so that you can score courtesy of their fumble.
 Unless somebody blocks your last-ditch effort.
 It pays to be flexible.